Argmax

 The domain-unit of the resulting item is the same as the domain units of all arguments of the function.

 The values-unit of the resulting item is value-type of the domain unit of all arguments of the function.
-But is by default a uint32.
+But it is by default a uint32.
 For other value types use for example argmax_uint8(a, b, .. , n).

 null is considered lower than any other value.